Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Add the support team group to the roles/spanner.databaseReader role.
 - [ ] Add the support team group to the roles/stackdriver.accounts.viewer role.

+The correct answer is:

+3. **Add the support team group to the roles/spanner.databaseReader role**.

+### Explanation of why other options are wrong:

+1. **Add the support team group to the roles/monitoring.viewer role**:
+   - **Reason for being wrong**: The `roles/monitoring.viewer` role provides permissions to view monitoring data (metrics, dashboards) in Stackdriver Monitoring.
+It does not provide access to Cloud Spanner resources or data.
+This role is not suitable for granting access to monitor Cloud Spanner environments.

+2. **Add the support team group to the roles/spanner.databaseUser role**:
+   - **Reason for being wrong**: The `roles/spanner.databaseUser` role grants permissions to read and write data in Cloud Spanner databases.
+While this role allows for interaction with the database (querying data), it does not align with the requirement to monitor the environment without access to table data.
+It provides more permissions than necessary for monitoring purposes.

+4. **Add the support team group to the roles/stackdriver.accounts.viewer role**:
+   - **Reason for being wrong**: The `roles/stackdriver.accounts.viewer` role provides permissions to view Stackdriver accounts and their configurations.
+It does not grant access to Cloud Spanner resources or data.
+This role is focused on Stackdriver monitoring and does not address the specific requirement to monitor Cloud Spanner without accessing table data.

+### Why Option 3 is correct:

+- **Add the support team group to the roles/spanner.databaseReader role**: The `roles/spanner.databaseReader` role is designed to provide read-only access to Cloud Spanner databases.
+Users with this role can view database schemas, read metadata, and monitor the health and performance of Cloud Spanner databases without accessing table data.
+This aligns perfectly with the requirement to monitor the environment while maintaining data confidentiality.
+It follows Google-recommended practices by granting the least privilege necessary for the support team to perform their monitoring tasks effectively without exposing sensitive data.

 **[⬆ Back to Top](#table-of-contents)**

 ### You want to run a single caching HTTP reverse proxy on GCP for a latency-sensitive website.
 This specific reverse proxy consumes almost no CPU.
 You want to have a 30-GB in-memory cache, and need an additional 2 GB of memory for the rest of the processes.
 You want to minimize cost.
 How should you run this reverse proxy?